-Well I ignored the email and went on with my life.
-Then on December 8, I received another email from a lawyer claiming to represent my web host, informing me that my site has been reported for copyright infringement.
+Well, I ignored the email and went on with my life.
+Then, on December 8, I received another email from a lawyer claiming to represent my web host, informing me that my site had been reported for copyright infringement.
 Read it below.

 Here is the email the scammer’s attorney supposedly sent to my web host:

-From the second email, you can see that the attorney gave me 3 days to respond to his mail or else my ‘material’ will be taken down by my host.
-Well I chose NOT to heed the request.
+From the second email, you can see that the attorney gave me 3 days to respond to his email or else my ‘material’ will be taken down by my host.
+Well, I chose NOT to heed the request.

 Then today, December 12, I received this email from my web host’s attorney: